nikka-a/EmbeddedDesignByBrockLaMeres/README.md

 ## Disclaimer

-All solutions and explanations are written by me.
+All solutions and explanations are written by me using the materials listed above.